dsSarcos/nd0191-c1-myreads/README.md

     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

+## Contributing

+This repository is my submission for Udacity's React course.
+While I won't accept any pull requests, feel free to check out Udacity's [starter repository](https://github.com/udacity/nd0191-c1-myreads) for this project and try it out for yourself!

 # Udacity's Original Documentation

 ## Backend Server